BrainhackWestern/BrainhackWestern.github.io/README.md

 Most data for the site is stored in the [config.yaml](config.yaml) file.
 Values here can be updated directly on github by clicking the pencil icon at the top of the file.
 Once you've made changes, they can be saved through a Pull Request.

+If you edit the config file on a local IDE, you can take advantage of the JSON schema powered by [yaml-language-server](https://github.com/redhat-developer/yaml-language-server).
+This provides you intellisense and linting.
+The language server is available as an extension for many editors, including VSCode, Atom, Sublime, etc.

 ## Running a dev server

 First, clone this repository: